-- and cart.
-This helped the industries to grow. - In addition to Britain having the main raw materials to supply the Industrial Revolution, Europe was going through an 'Age of Enlightenment', when people were taking a great interest in learning and discovery, science, and philosophy.
-Also, following the sea exploration, trade, and colonization of the seventeenth century, trade around the world was expanding, particularly the inhuman slave trade, which supplied labour for British plantation owners, who invested their wealth in the developing industries at home. - During the years of European exploration and colonization, merchants and others who were quite well-off, invested in shipping.
+• and cart.
+This helped the industries to grow.
+In addition to Britain having the main raw materials to supply the Industrial Revolution, Europe was going through an 'Age of Enlightenment', when people were taking a great interest in learning and discovery, science, and philosophy.
+Also, following the sea exploration, trade, and colonization of the seventeenth century, trade around the world was expanding, particularly the inhuman slave trade, which supplied labour for British plantation owners, who invested their wealth in the developing industries at home.
+During the years of European exploration and colonization, merchants and others who were quite well-off, invested in shipping.
 The Dutch East India Company was the first to sell shares to the public, to raise funds for their trading expeditions, and other companies began to do the same.
 This led to what is now the stock exchange.
 Some people lost money, for example, if a ship sank or was attacked; but some gained.
-They became rich from the profits of industry, overseas plantations, and from the slave trade. - A new class of rich people was growing in Europe.
+They became rich from the profits of industry, overseas plantations, and from the slave trade.
+A new class of rich people was growing in Europe.
 In the past, the only rich people were landowners, whose wealth came from their land and from property they owned.
 There were larger numbers of people with money to spend.
 This led to a growth in shopping.
 There were people with money to spend on goods that were not essential, such as fashionable clothes and homeware.

-Introduce the term 'Industrial Revolution' and discuss its meaning, for example, it means a huge change in industry and a rapid development of many industries.
-Discover what students know about the Industrial Revolution of the eighteenth century, for example, where it happened and what kinds of industries were involved.
+St arting discussion points 5-10 min • Introduce the term 'Industrial Revolution' and discuss its meaning, for example, it means a huge change in industry and a rapid development of many industries.
+Discover what students know about the Industrial Revo- lution of the eighteenth century, for example, where it happened and what kinds of industries were involved.
 They should note that it took place in Europe but began in Britain.
 Ask what they have learned recently about Europe and, in particular Britain.
 They will know that Europeans had been colonizing, and trading with, the subcontinent and other parts of the world during the fifteenth and sixteenth centuries.
 Ask how this might have helped to start the Industrial Revolution.
-Important factors include: the growth of shipping and improvements in shipbuilding; wealth from trading; and access to raw materials that could not be produced in Britain, such as cotton and silk.

-- 1. Ask the students to read pages 20-22 of their Student's Book to find out about the most important factors, and the key invention, that helped the Industrial Revolution to develop in Britain. - 2.
-Students should complete Questions 2-3 in class.
+Important factors include: the growth of shipping and improvements in shipbuilding; wealth from trad- ing; and access to raw materials that could not be produced in Britain, such as cotton and silk.
+St growth of shipping and improvements in shipbuilding; wealth from trad- ing; and access to raw materials that could not be produced in Britain, such as cotton and silk.
+5 min St 1. growth of shipping and improvements in shipbuilding; wealth from trad- ing; and access to raw materials that could not be produced in Britain, such 5 min growth of shipping and improvements in shipbuilding; wealth from trad- ing; and access to raw materials that could not be produced in Britain, such as cotton and silk.
+Teps for using the Student's Book Ask the students to read pages 20-22 of their Student's Book to find out about the most important factors, and the key invention, that helped the Industrial 5 min